yogesh8177/synchronization-test/README.md

 }
 ```

 > Note: `name` field is mandatory here as our contact name field is a primary key.
 Perhaps `contactName` looks like a great variable name convention.
+We can add the data accordingly in our testData array in `index.js` file to test out different scenarios.
+Caution regarding update operation, we need to set `updatedAt` timestamp to simulate different scenarios.
+So in our code, to make `update` operation occur after `create` operation, I updated the date to be greater than create operation date.